 Financing your studies

-There are no tuition fees for exchange students, doctoral students and for those basic degree students who study in Finnish.
+There are no tuition fees for exchange students, doctoral students and for degree students who study in Finnish.

-In our Master's Degree Programmes (conducted in English) tuition fees are charged from citizens of a country outside the European Union (EU) and the European Economic Area (EEA) or Switzerland.
+In our Master's and Bachelor's Degree Programmes and (conducted in English) tuition fees are charged from citizens of a country outside the European Union (EU) and the European Economic Area (EEA) or Switzerland.

 - Those subject to tuition fees can also apply for a scholarship which covers 100% or 50% of the fee.

 - Please see more information about the fees and scholarships.